anderu3/odin-recipe/README.md

-# odin-recipe
+# Odin Recipe Project

+## Description
-Recipe website for Odin Project HTML
+First project lesson on Odin Project for Git and HTML